-The Baiterek tower has remained as the touristic jewel of the city which depicts the architecture potential of the newborn national capital.
-With a similar look to that of a huge lollipop, the tower has been named as ‘chupa chups’ and with a height of 97 meters, tower offers a spectacular view of the entire city.
-In addition, it also serves as a restaurant, aquarium and art gallery.
+The Baiterek tower has remained as the touristic jewel of the city which depicts the architectural potential of the newborn national capital.
+With a similar look to that of a huge lollipop, the tower has been named ‘Chupa Chups’ and with a height of 97 meters, the tower offers a spectacular view of the entire city.
+Also, it serves as a restaurant, aquarium, and art gallery.

 Another key attraction in Astana is the Khan Shatyry, a big transparent giant tent that can hold more than 10, 000 people at once.
-This iconic tent has a park in it, entertainment area, cobbled streets, boating river, a shopping area, a beach at the indoors and even has a monorail with a number of stops.
+This iconic tent has a park in it, entertainment area, cobbled streets, a boating river, a shopping area, a beach at the indoors, and even has a monorail with several stops.
 The President’s museum is also in Astana city and the building housing the museum resembles a mosque.

-Another area worthy your time in Astana is the Palace of Peace and Reconciliation which houses art galleries, ethnographic and archeological museum, a café and an open hall.
-Duman is a huge entertainment complex in the city consisting of a dome area, 3D theatre, cafes and souvenir shops.
+Another area worthy of your time in Astana is the Palace of Peace and Reconciliation which houses art galleries, ethnographic and archeological museums, a café, and an open hall.
+Duman is a huge entertainment complex in the city consisting of a dome area, 3D theatre, cafes, and souvenir shops.

-Other key attractions in the city include Kazakh Eli monument, Shabyt Palace and Palace of independence.
-There is also a museum of first president of Kazakhstan republic which is a magnificent building housing exhibition of the country’s struggle for peace, awards, gifts, state rooms, photo displays and machine guns alongside others.
+Other key attractions in the city include Kazakh Eli monument, Shabyt Palace, and Palace of independence.
+There is also a museum of the first president of Kazakhstan republic which is a magnificent building housing exhibition of the country’s struggle for peace, awards, gifts, staterooms, photo displays, and machine guns alongside others.